• Skip to primary navigation

 • Typically, cornbread is much more crumbly than other (loaf) breads.
 Even once you've toasted your cornbread cubes, don't expect them to hold their shape.

 • To keep this gluten-free, if you buy your own cornbread (or a mix), it's very important to read the labels.
-Just because it's made with corn flour, doesn't mean other flours might not be in the mix.
+Just because it's made with corn flour doesn’t mean there aren’t other flours in the mix.

 You can make this Gluten-Free Cornbread Stuffing ahead.